-If the results calculated show that less than three laps have been completed by the leader of the race and by all other active riders on the same lap as the leader, then the race will be null and void and a completely new race will be run.
+If the results calculated show that less than three laps have been completed by the leader of the race, then the race will be null and void and a completely new race will be run.

 If it is found impossible to re-start the race, then it will be declared cancelled and the race will not count for the Cup.